jnutter/phantom-pdf/README.md

 ```

 ## For debug
-Save in a temp html file for develop css style
+Save in a temp html file for develop

 ```
 var manifest = {